A guide for successfully navigating your employment gap, getting back into the market and identifying your best job opportunities.

 • Ask a friend or colleague to join

 • Are you going solo?
-Help break the jitters by striking conversations while waiting in the sign-in line, at the event beverages counter, etc.
+Help break the jitters by striking up conversations while waiting in the sign-in line, at the event beverages counter, etc.

 • If you aren't holding up the line, strike up a conversation with the sign-in or welcome attendant to practice your introduction